♥Message with FRs please and thank you♥

 19% of calories from protein

-7% of calories from EtOH (sounds like a lot, but it actually works out to about 1 drink a day) (i.e. 1894*0.07 = 132.6 kcal; 132.6 kcal ÷7 kcal/g = 18.9 g; 18.9 g ÷ 0.789 g/mL = 23.9 mL or 0.8 oz.
-A 12 oz beer at 6% is 0.7 oz EtOH.)
+7% of calories from EtOH (sounds like a lot, but it actually works out to about 1 drink a day) (i.e. 1928*0.07 = 135 kcal; 135 kcal ÷7 kcal/g = 19 g; 19 g ÷ 0.789 g/mL = 24 mL or 0.8 oz.
+A 12 oz beer at 6.5% alcohol by volume is 0.8 oz EtOH.)
 Haha, only nerds will still be reading my profile at this point.
 Anyhow, my nutritional "goals" for macros and calories reflect these averages, so I never care if I'm over or under since I'm only collecting data anyhow.
 That large standard deviation for calories consumed means there are days when I eat well over 3000 calories and days when I eat under 1400.
 That's just how I eat.

 I have never done much in the way of fitness/exercise programs before either, mostly just general active daily life requirements that have kept my muscles toned and stamina high.
 I did take karate back in high school, one semester of yoga back in college.
+I also grew up "playing" (horseback riding, building forts in the woods, pick up games of soccer with the neighbor kids) and never really stopped playing, even though I'm pretty well grown up now.
 Low level cardio is part of my everyday life and I wouldn't know how to change that if I wanted to.
 If you have a dog and don't walk it, you're a bad person, just sayin.
 I would say I am very lean and fairly strong for my size.
 I can see and feel hard muscles under my skin.
 I can pick up and carry my 50 lb dog easily.
 I can carry piggy-back my 145 lb husband.
 I've had to pick up (with an injured knee) my 400 lb 1986 450 Rebel (not the bike in the pic, that's my husband's Shadow) after dropping it, and was able to ride it home, thankfully.
 I've been backpacking with a pack that was 50% of my body weight (which is stupid if you talk to seasoned backpackers, it's supposed to be more like 30%).
 I tried Crossfit and thought it was amazing, but my budget nor my schedule could keep up, so it got cut.
 Now I lift at home.
 I also regularly jump in mosh pits at punk rock shows.
 I am getting a little old for it, but I have been doing this since I was fourteen (more than a decade).
 I am still the teenie girl in the pit who cares not who she knocks down nor gets knocked down by.
 My favorite souvenirs are bruises, and I do not bruise easily.
 It takes a nice, solid hit it does.
 Punk rock saved my life.
 Some may view this as destructive behavior; I view it as stress relief.

 And, blood work from 22May2012: